-The NCAA suspended Wiseman 12 games early this season because the former five-star recruit’s family received $11,500 from former Memphis player and current Tigers coach Hardaway to assist in a move from Nashville to Memphis in the summer of 2017.
+The NCAA suspended Wiseman 12 games early this season because the former five-star recruit’s family received $11,500 from former Memphis player and current Tigers coach Penny Hardaway to assist in a move from Nashville to Memphis in the summer of 2017.

-Although Hardaway wasn’t Memphis’ coach at the time, the NCAA ruled that the payment wasn’t allowed because he was a booster for the program.
+Although Hardaway wasn’t Memphis’ coach at the time, the NCAA ruled the payment wasn’t allowed because he was a booster for the program.
 The former NBA All-Star gave $1 million in 2008 to his alma mater for the university’s sports hall of fame.

 Creating a new process for dealing with some infractions cases was one of several recommendations made in 2018 by the Rice Commission on college basketball.
-The commission, created in response to an FBI investigation into college basketball recruiting, concluded that the NCAA’s existing investigation and enforcement structure was rife with potential and perceived conflicts of interest.
+The commission, created in response to an FBI investigation into college basketball recruiting, concluded the NCAA’s existing investigation and enforcement structure was rife with potential and perceived conflicts of interest.

 The process uses the Complex Case Unit featuring outside investigators before going to the Independent Resolution Panel, which would select five of its 15 members — who have legal, sports or higher-education backgrounds — to issue a final decision that is not subject to appeal.

 There are three ways a case can be referred to the IARP.
 The school can make the request or the request can come from the NCAA’s committee on infractions or vice president of enforcement.
 The NCAA in its statement did not identify who made the request, only that it had been granted.